Anti-classification results for weakly mixing diffeomorphisms: Twisted symbolic systems

 Furthermore we introduce numbers $j_i$ as follows: If $n=0$ we take $j_{0}=0$, and for $n>0$ we let $j_{i}\in\{0,\dots,q_{n}-1\}$ be such that

 where the $\left(p_{n}\right)^{-1}$ is the multiplicative inverse of $p_n$ modulo $q_n$.
 We also note that

 Using these numbers $j_i$ we define

-\begin{rem*} These numbers $\psi_n(i)$ enter the symbolic representation of our weakly mixing AbC transformations via the parameters $a_n(i)$ in the construction of conjugation map $h_{n+1,1}$ in Section \ref{subsubsec:h1}, namely, $\psi_n(i)=j_{a_n(i)}$.
-We refer to Remark \ref{rem:an} for a motivation of the choice of parameters $a_n(i)$. \end{rem*}
+\begin{rem*} These numbers $\psi_n(i)$ enter the symbolic representation of our weakly mixing AbC transformations via the parameters $a_n(i)$ in the construction of conjugation map $h_{n+1,1}$ in Section~\ref{subsubsec:h1}, namely, $\psi_n(i)=j_{a_n(i)}$.
+We refer to Remark~\ref{rem:an} for a motivation of the choice of parameters $a_n(i)$. \end{rem*}

-Moreover, let $\Sigma$ be a non-empty finite alphabet and $b,e$ be two additional symbols. \begin{defn}[Twisting operator] Let $w_0,\dots,w_{k_n-1}$ be words in $\Sigma \cup \{b,e\}$.
+Let $\Sigma$ be a non-empty finite alphabet and $b,e$ be two additional symbols. \begin{defn}[Twisting operator] Let $w_0,\dots,w_{k_n-1}$ be words over $\Sigma \cup \{b,e\}$.
 Using the aforementioned notation we let\footnote{We use $\prod$ and powers for repeated concatenation of words.}

 be the \emph{twisting operator} at level $n$. \end{defn}

 \begin{rem*} Suppose that each $w_i$ has length $q_n$.
 Then the length of $\mathcal{C}^{\text{twist}}_n(w_0,\dots , w_{k_n-1})$ is $q_n2^{n+2}q_nC_nl_nq_n=k_nl_nq^2_n=q_{n+1}$. \end{rem*}